Technical docs

 • `widgetDomain: proxy` is used by backend snippet generation to switch from `API_DOMAIN` to `API_PROXY_DOMAIN`

-• Description: `Manage your API keys and provider credentials`
+• Description: `Connect LLM providers and manage provider credentials`

 • Provider rows: